 You will already have seen a selection of safeguarding information within our policies information page.
 Here are additional links to support us all in keeping children safe.
 Just click on the blue headings for further information.

-The Shropshire Safeguarding Children Board website – designed to provide useful information and advice for professionals, parents and children.
-SSCB coordinate and monitor how the services and professional staff work together to protect children from abuse or neglect.
+The Shropshire Safeguarding Community Partnership website – designed to provide useful information and advice for professionals, parents and children.
+SSCP coordinate and monitor how the services and professional staff work together to protect children from abuse or neglect.
 It is very important that the right decisions are made to ensure that family life is supported whenever possible but that, where a child is at risk of significant harm, there is a coordinated and effective response to the situation.
 Agencies involved in protecting children can include the police, education, health, probation, the voluntary sector and other organisations who work with children, as well as Children’s Social Care who have the lead responsibility.

 Compass is the single point of contact for receiving new enquiries regarding concerns for the welfare or protection of children and young people in Shropshire.